Time

 - Parameters:

-clockid – Clock identifier, typically CLOCK_MONOTONIC or CLOCK_SYSTIMER.
+clockid – Clock identifier, CLOCK_MONOTONIC or CLOCK_REALTIME.

 evp – Pointer to a sigevent that specifies the event to be delivered when the timer expires.